Jbleezy/BO1-Reimagined/README.md

 * Option to add weapon cycle delay
 * Option to disable character dialog (host only)
 * Option to disable Mule Kick (host only, always disabled on Nacht, always enabled on Moon)
-* Options to enable/disable timer, zombie counter, zone names, and character names
+* Options to disable timer, zombie counter, zone names, and character names
 * Option to choose which room you start in on Verruckt (host only)
 * Option to choose which perk you start with on No Man's Land (host only)
 * Options to set which barriers in Five first room you want disabled (host only)
 * Option to choose the initial box location on maps that have a random initial box location (host only)
-* Option to choose which gamemode you want to play, including random which includes every gamemode except survival
+* Option to choose which gamemode you want to play, including random which includes every gamemode except Survival
-* Option for random map rotation on versus gamemodes (automatically loads new map after intermission screen)
+* Option for random map rotation on versus gamemodes, automatically loads new map after intermission screen

 ## Weapons
 * All bullet damage (except for shotguns) will now deal full damage through multiple enemies or thin walls